 A young lady came along about this time and asked me how I was enjoying myself, and she being of a very talkative, entertaining nature, I made room on the seat and felt that I had "struck oil" at last.
 I told her all about how happy I felt, how I worshipped dancing as a recreation; that I had been looking for her all the evening and would be pleased to engage her for the next set, but that was an impossibility as that prerogative belonged exclusively to the ladies.
 It was a well planned scheme, but the execution was not worth a cent, as was evinced by the lady choosing out "a feller" that sat next to me.
 I now felt that I had rather see others dance than indulge myself, in fact the doctrine of self-sacrifice became apparently more necessary.
 I silently whistled a few words of a new song entitled "I wish I was a baby," or any thing else that required female attention.
 Friend F. joins me in the whistle.

 Intermission is happily announced and "wall-flowers" take "vengeance on their victuals," after which they again range themselves along the wall, "like quills upon the fretful porcupine."

-A double cotillion follows in which a was given to understand that I would lady, a gentleman and a "wall-flower" form a couple.
+A double cotillion follows in which a lady, a gentleman and a "wall-flower" form a couple.
 This brings the males into more demand, and I feel to rejoice in accepting a dance with a lady who has a patent bucket-full of silken hair done up in a pile at the back of the head.
-This is an inverted polygamic quadrille, and proves a brilliant success, with a made by the ladies during the whole mortification on my part in consequence of not being able to keep my delicate feet (the boxes which boots come in generally fit me) off the trail of a lady's One; Two and Three years old from the bud. well imagine me sitting in the overcoat dress who was in the other end of the and boot room awaiting my escort to room.
+This is an inverted polygamic quadrille, and proves a brilliant success, with a mortification on my part in consequence of not being able to keep my delicate feet (the boxes which boots come in generally fit me) off the trail of a lady's dress who was in the other end of the room.
 These trails are a great gift to the human family in the ball room, but the musicians should be instructed to incorporate a few extra stops at certain stages of the tune, in order to let the gentlemen now and then approximate within a few feet of their partners.

-Thirty-seven and a half cent men are now called for, but modesty forbidding many to appear, the "wall-flowers" fill up at the rate of , three for a dollar, and many of them considered themselves highly valued at that price; especially my friend F. who begins to appear less like scarcely be estimated.
-It is a century ahead of all other methods for the Piano-Pupils acquiring a knowledge of Music in an almost incredibly short time.
+Thirty-seven and a half cent men are now called for, but modesty forbidding many to appear, the "wall-flowers" fill up at the rate of three for a dollar, and many of them considered themselves highly valued at that price; especially my friend F. who begins to appear less like a corpse.